espsomo/ESPsomo/README.md

 <details>
   <summary>Control</summary>
-  In this menu you can manage your...
+  &emsp; In this menu you can manage your...

 </details>